fakiolinho/laravel-gravatar/README.md

 ### default ###

 This is the fallback image in case there is not a valid gravatar for the provided email address.
-This can be one of the default options Gravatar's api provides:
+This can be either the default Gravatar logo if default parameter is left blank or can be one of the many options Gravatar's api provides:

     '404', 'mm', 'identicon', 'monsterrid', 'wavatar', 'retro', 'blank'

-or maybe a custom image's url you could provide:
+or also it could be a custom image's url you may choose to provide:

     'img/myimage.jpg'

 In case you provide a custom image then the package shall create a full path to it using Laravel's `URL::asset()` method.

-Default value: 'mm'
+Default value: null (Gravatar logo)

 ### rating ###